Greg Schiano: Ohio State

 While the Ohio State defense struggled in 2018 after losing defensive end Nick Bosa, Schiano took on a larger role, helping then interim head coach Ryan Day during head coach Urban Meyer's suspension.
 After the win against TCU, Day credited Schiano for his help leading the program during tough times.
 "What Greg Schiano has done for me in the last month is something I'll never forget.
 He is the classiest person I've ever been around in the coaching profession.
 The way he's handled himself, helping me along the way, counseling me on day-to-day stuff."
 Schiano also led the punt block unit and was credited for a unique scheme design that led to punt blocks for a safety against Nebraska and a touchdown against Michigan.
 Per Urban Meyer after the Nebraska game, "That was a tremendous momentum-changer.
 You wish you could have recovered it for a touchdown but we got a safety and got the ball back."

-In Schiano's three seasons as defensive coordinator with the Buckeyes, eleven defensive players were drafted to the NFL, including five first round picks (Lattimore, Hooker, Conley) and two top five selections (Ward and Bosa).
+In Schiano's three seasons as defensive coordinator with the Buckeyes, eleven defensive players were drafted to the NFL, including five first round picks (Lattimore, Hooker, Conley), with two being top five selections (Ward and Bosa).
 Former Browns interim head coach and defensive coordinator Greg Williams credited Schiano with cornerback Denzel Ward's early development.
 "He (Ward) came here and has already shown some people—I think (Ohio State associate head coach/defensive coordinator) Greg Schiano did a great job of teaching some of those things there.
 He has been an example from Day 1 on how to play the ball in the air in man to man, and it has kind of bled to the group.
 I think Denzel set that example pretty well back in the spring.
 He still does a pretty good job of playing the ball.
 He has a very natural way of doing that."